Breast Lift Surgery in Houston, TX

 To help with recovery, Dr. Patronella may recommend Exparel, a long-acting anesthetic that he injects into the treatment site during the surgical procedure.
 He also will prescribe medication to help alleviate any discomfort you may feel.
 Most patients can return to work and light activities approximately one week after mastopexy.

-How Much Does a Breast Lift Cost?
+How Much Does a Breast Lift Cost in Houston?

 The cost of a breast lift at Dr. Patronella’s Houston office depends on the degree of correction required.
 If you choose to combine your breast lift with breast augmentation, your price range will vary depending on both the degree of correction required and the type of breast implants you choose.
 While the cost of a combined procedure is higher, it is usually less expensive than getting each procedure done separately.